Davies Nkausu: International career

 Davies has been capped by Zambia on twenty-one occasions.
 He made his debut for the Chipolopolo on 19 November 2008, in a 3–0 friendly loss to Morocco.
 Nkausu earned his second international cap in January 2009, in Zambia's 1–0 friendly defeat to South Africa.
 He also played in the first half of Zambia's unofficial friendly match against Power Dynamos of the Zambian Premier League in October 2011.
 The match was a warm-up for a game against Libya.

 In December 2011 it was announced that Nkausu was included in Zambia's provisional 2012 Africa Cup of Nations squad.
-Nkausu was an unused substitute in Zambia's opening Cup of Nations group stage match, a 2–1 win over Senegal on 21 January 2012.
-Nkausu made his first appearance of the tournament in Zambia's second game, a 2–2 draw with Libya on 25 January 2012.
+Nkausu was an unused substitute in Zambia's opening group stage match, a 2–1 win over Senegal on 21 January 2012.
+Nkausu made his first appearance of the tournament in Zambia's second game, a 2–2 draw with Libya on 25 January.
 Nkausu came on as a second-half substitute for midfielder Chisamba Lungu.
 He played the full ninety minutes of Zambia's final group stage game, a 1–0 win over Equatorial Guinea on 29 January 2012.
 The win ensured Zambia's progress to the quarter–finals.
 Nkausu also played the whole of the 3–0 quarter–final win over Sudan on 4 February 2012, helping Zambia book a semi–final showdown with tournament favourites Ghana, who coach Herve Renard described as "the best team in Africa".

 Zambia won the semi–final 1–0 to progress to the final of the competition, against Ivory Coast.
 Nkausu personally had a bad start to the semi–final, giving away a penalty kick just seven minutes into the game for a foul on Ghana's Kwadwo Asamoah.
 However, Asamoah Gyan missed the penalty and Zambia later won the game thanks to a late goal by Emmanuel Mayuka.
-After the game, Nkausu led his team–mates in parading the Zambian flag.
+After the game, Nkausu led his teammates in parading the Zambian flag.